| The

 general anesthesia.
 Another reason is the need for optimal imaging,

+especially roadmapping.
 Intra-procedural monitoring and tests-This

 includes anesthesiologic monitoring and if available, neurophysiologic